Trumpkin’s Notes On Barrels

 A Better Barrel?

 A cube shaped barrel can alleviate some of the problems of round barrels if designed well.
-They will likely still have problems of no insulation and cold backs as well as a potentially shorter lifespan.
-The round shape of barrels is critical to the structural integrity so there is some concern about how well cubes will do structurally.
-Both of these are lacking a heat cavity but a larger cube could fix that.
+They will still have problems of no insulation, cold feet and chilly backs as well as a potentially shorter lifespan.
+The round shape of barrels is critical to the structural integrity so there have been problems of these not-so-round barrels having more problems with loose stays than round barrels.

 CubeSauna